8/6/2025

 James Fish

-Got it.
-Makes sense.
-And look, I was, on the higher revenue commitments from the top 10, it looked like it drove a decent acceleration on the RPO side of things.
-So how should we think about some of the bookings from them this quarter and any vertical strength you saw within those top 10 for looking at those minimum commitments?
-I'm trying to understand how much of it is really just the edgeo benefit here of them kind of exiting the market, that it's kind of one time booking kind of higher commitments there versus you guys seeing more durable tailwinds outside of NGO.
+Yeah, that makes sense.
+And, look, I was, you know, on the higher revenue commitments from the top ten, it looked like it drove a decent acceleration here on the RPO side of things. how should we think about some of the bookings from them this quarter and any vertical strength you saw within those top ten for looking at those minimum commitments?
+I'm trying to understand how much of it is really just the Egeo benefit here of them kind of exiting the market, that it's kind of one-time bookings, kind of higher commitments there, versus you guys seeing more durable tailwinds outside of Egeo.
 Thanks, guys.

 speaker

-Yeah, I mean, I think there's a couple drivers here, like a lot of things.
-I think one, certainly, the edge of the NGO does improve kind of the traffic allocation and improve the commitment level.
-I think our performance differentiation in a number of customers has sort of solidified our position in terms of traffic allocation where customers are willing to make that commitment.
-On the heels of, I think, us taking a very position that if you want the bigger discounts, you've got to sign up for a bigger commit.
+Yeah, I mean, I think there's a couple drivers here, you know, like a lot of things.
+I think one, certainly, you know, the edge of an NGO does improve kind of the traffic allocation and improve the commitment level.
+I think our performance differentiation in a number of customers has sort of solidified, you know, our position in terms of traffic allocation where customers are willing to make that commitment. on the heels of, I think, us taking a very position that, you know, if you want the bigger discounts, you've got to sign up for a bigger commit.
 And we're seeing success from that.

 speaker

-Yeah, I mean, I think edgeo clearly is perhaps a one time event in terms of capacity shift within the industry.
-But I think Scott and the team have really shifted the compensation and the focus to where there's a greater emphasis on negotiating commits with those customers.
+Yeah, I mean, I think Egeo clearly is perhaps a one-time event in terms of the capacity shift within the industry.
+But I think Scott and the team have really shifted the compensation and the focus. to where there's a greater emphasis on negotiating commits with those customers.
 And that obviously helps us stabilize revenue and drive investment in the business to meet those customers' needs.
-So I think that there could be a one time effect from edgeo.
-But I think the focus on commitments is part of the story here and that's certainly going to continue.
+So I think that there could be a one-time effect from Egeo, but I think that the focus on commitments is part of the story here, and that's certainly going to continue.

 speaker